6 Ways Mold Toxicity Affects Your Health

 Mold Health Impact 1: Depression

 In a healthy brain, the production of neurotransmitters that affect mood is self-regulated, naturally avoiding an imbalance that could lead to depression.
-When mold toxins are introduced to the body, it can negatively affect these levels in a number of ways, resulting in mood disorders.
-Mold toxicity, for example, is extremely destructive to the gut lining, which leads to leaky gut.
+When mold toxins are introduced to the body, it can negatively affect these levels in several ways, resulting in mood disorders.
+Mold toxicity, for example, is extremely destructive to the gut lining, which leads to a leaky gut.
 This, in turn, prevents the conversion of tryptophan to 5-htp, a necessary step in the body’s production of serotonin.
-If mold toxins are present in the brain, it can cause the pituitary gland to shut down, decreasing or eliminating the production of brain hormones and further contributing to mood imbalance.
+Suppose mold toxins are present in the brain.
+In that case, it can cause the pituitary gland to shut down, decreasing or eliminating the production of brain hormones and further contributing to mood imbalance.

-Additionally, the black mold toxin, trichothecene, often accumulates in the Prefrontal Cortex, shutting down dopamine production.
-Since the Reward Center (which is responsible for the feeling of happiness or pleasure) runs off of dopamine, patients who are mold toxic often struggle with being unmotivated to participate in activities they previously enjoyed.
-It can make patients feel like these activities are no longer “worth it”.
+The black mold toxin trichothecene also often accumulates in the Prefrontal Cortex, shutting down dopamine production.
+Since the Reward Center (responsible for the feeling of happiness or pleasure) runs off dopamine, patients who are mold toxic often struggle to be unmotivated to participate in activities they previously enjoyed.
+It can make patients feel these activities are no longer “worth it.”

 Mold Health Impact 2: Paranoia and Anxiety

-Paranoia can often be caused by high levels of toxic molds, such as the trichothecene black mold toxin or the Ocratoxin-producing Aspergillus Mold.
-Paranoia and anxiety can occur when a mold toxic brain produces excessive levels of glutamate and PEA, two powerful electrifying brain chemicals.
-These two chemicals in the brain cause an over-electrified nervous system.
-Since many doctors are unaware of the effects mold toxicity has on a patient’s body, doctors will address the symptoms produced by mold toxicity by prescribing drugs like Klonopin or Xanax to calm their over-electrified, anxious brains.
-Unfortunately, this simply masks a larger issue that can only be solved by detoxifying the body of these mold toxins.
+High levels of toxic molds, such as the trichothecene black mold toxin or the Ocratoxin-producing Aspergillus Mold, can often cause paranoia.
+Paranoia and anxiety can occur when a mold-toxic brain produces excessive levels of glutamate and PEA, two powerful electrifying brain chemicals that cause an over-electrified nervous system.
+Since many doctors are unaware of mold toxicity’s effects on a patient’s body, doctors will address the symptoms produced by mold toxicity by prescribing drugs like Klonopin or Xanax to calm their over-electrified, anxious brains.
+Unfortunately, this masks a more significant issue that can only be solved by detoxifying the body of these mold toxins.

 Mold Health Impact 3: Irritability and Rage